 So let’s say you have a top performing campaign on Facebook.
 You know the traffic for this campaign is highly valuable, and you’d like to see if that value could be realized with Google too.
 Here are some recommended steps you can take to do it:

 If it didn’t have a UTM, did it really happen?
-Well in this case if you don’t, it certainly won’t.
-So make sure you have UTM’s setup and capturing data for the campaigns you are wanting to leverage cross channel.
+Well in this case, if it doesn’t, it certainly won’t.
+So make sure you have UTM’s setup and are capturing data for the campaigns you are wanting to leverage cross channel.

 If you’ve never created a UTM before, here’s an example of what one could look like:

 Need more help creating UTM’s?
 Use this awesome tool: Google’s campaign URL builder.

 Once you’ve gotten these set up correctly, then you’ll then want to create your custom audiences.
 Now, lots of people like to do this in their ad platform of choice.
 This is fine, but I prefer to do it in Google Analytics (GA) for the following reasons:

 - The audience builder in GA has far more segmentation options available: Demos, Tech, Behaviour, Conditions etc.

 - The audiences you create in GA can potentially be utilized across multiple sources connected to GA, i.e. Salesforce, GA, YouTube, Google Ads

 Never created an audience in GA before?
 Well it’s pretty straight forward.